analogdevicesinc/msdk/README.md

 ### Environment Setup (Command-Line)

-If you have not previously the command-line, see [Setup (Command-Line)](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#setup-command-line_1) in the User Guide.
+If you have not previously configured the command-line, see [Setup (Command-Line)](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#setup-command-line_1) in the User Guide.

 To configure the command-line for use with the development repo: